Artimon/angular-window-focus/README.md

 # Angular Window Focus
 Window focus/blur service that also supports callbacks.

+- Did you ever have the need to simply check for window focus without doing all the blur/focus+variable binding stuff?
+- Have you ever felt bad implementing such a loginc into your controllers?

+Then you may have found just the *"pad"* you need!

 ### 2 Steps Setup & Usage

 **1. Include Window Focus Module**